Tea: Tea culture

 Ireland, as of 2016, was the second-biggest per capita consumer of tea in the world, after Turkey.
-Local blends are the most popular in Ireland, including Irish breakfast tea, using Rwandan, Kenyan and Assam teas.
+Local blends are the most common in Ireland, including Irish breakfast tea, using Rwandan, Kenyan and Assam teas.
 The annual national average of tea consumption in Ireland is 2.7 kg to 4 kg per person.
 Tea in Ireland is usually taken with milk or sugar and brewed longer for a stronger taste.

 Turkish tea is an important part of that country's cuisine and is the most commonly consumed hot drink, despite the country's long history with coffee.
 In 2004, Turkey produced 205,500 tonnes of tea (6.4% of the global total), which made it one of the largest tea markets in the world, with 120,000 tons being consumed in Turkey and the rest being exported.
 In 2010, Turkey had the highest per capita consumption in the world at 2.7 kg.
 As of 2013, the per-capita consumption of Turkish tea exceeds 10 cups per day and 13.8 kg per year.
 Tea is grown mostly in Rize Province on the Black Sea coast.